thirdcaptain/rails/go_home/README.md

 # Go Home!

-## A Ruby on Rails application made for Holberton School internship application
+## A Ruby on Rails app made for Holberton School internship application

 ### Background